 Some of the activities that you should refrain from doing after noticing a beehive include:

-- Avoid knowingly exposing children or pets to bee’s nests.
+• Avoid knowingly exposing children or pets to bee nests.

-Property owners that recognize the existence of a bee colony on their property should remain aware of the risks involved and are encouraged to contact pest control professionals for assistance.
+Property owners who recognize the existence of a bee colony on their property should remain aware of the risks involved and are encouraged to contact pest control professionals for assistance.

 Safe And Gentle Beehive Removal In McAllen